Last Updated: July 22, 2024

 Netscape

 Following his college graduation, Andreessen moved to California to work at Enterprise Integration Technologies.
 He subsequently met with Silicon Graphics founder Jim Clark, who saw great potential in the Mosaic browser.
-The two then started the Internet software company Mosaic Communications Corporation, with Andreessen serving as vice president of technology.
-Because the University of Illinois was unhappy with the company's use of the name Mosaic, Andreessen and Clark changed its name to Netscape Communications.
-They also changed the name of their flagship web browser to Netscape Navigator.
-Andreessen gained widespread recognition in 1995 when Netscape made its stock launch.
-He was featured in a number of publications, including on the cover of Time magazine.
+Using $4.1 million in startup money from Clark, they launched an Internet software company that was initially called Mosaic Communications Corporation, with Andreessen serving as vice president of technology.
+Because the University of Illinois was unhappy with the company's use of the name Mosaic, Andreessen and Clark changed the company name to Netscape Communications.
+They also changed the name of their flagship web browser to Netscape Navigator

-In 1999, Netscape was purchased by AOL for $4.3 billion.
+In 1999, Netscape was purchased by AOL for $4.3 billion, though the overall value was $10 billion with other considerations and milestones.
 As a contingent piece of the acquisition, Andreessen was named AOL's chief technology officer.
 That year, he was named one of the top 100 innovators in the world under the age of 35 by the MIT Technology Review.

 Loudcloud/Opsware